 Anything you received, you had to get from someone on the outside.

 We assembled a care package, the contents what you might take your daughter’s dorm room: peanut butter, bread, jam, Kotex, chocolate, laundry detergent.
+She could have really used someone to talk to onsite like a counselor.
+All of the women could have.

 More calls, from random numbers, from borrowed phones (hers had been confiscated) of other long timers.
 Rushed conversations to exchange file numbers and any updates.

 She has a good chance of eventually going home.
 She has a ticket, no debt, no pending charges.
-Someone has to take interest in her to distinguish her case from the hundreds of others who are much, much worse.
+Someone has to take an interest in her to distinguish her case from the hundreds of others who are much, much worse.
 They are waiting on sponsors to pay fines for having a runaway (that word again), waiting for family to raise money to bring them home, waiting for a miracle to clear their debts.

 “That’s the place people take their maids when they want to punish them,” a friend told me.
 “If they don’t want them any more, they leave them there.”